It's a long story.

 I reported on sailing for The St. Petersburg (now Tampa Bay) Times.
 I hung wallpaper and painted houses and proofed articles for the Stetson Law Review.
-I wrote book reviews for the Tampa Tribune and Southwinds.
+I wrote book reviews for the Tampa Tribune (now also Tampa Bay Times) and Southwinds.
 I tutored people in algebra and English.

 At some point, I settled down to editing and writing for a single employer.
 My job included designing adult learning activities, administering copyright protection, and working on video productions on topics like conflict resolution, sales, customer service, corporate leadership, etc.

-To quote Tina Fay, "Have I lost you to the cheese platter yet?"
+To quote Tina Fey, "Have I lost you to the cheese platter yet?"

 After an undistinguished athletic youth, I started racing sailboats in my mid-20's.
 It's a sport that my rural background helped me enjoy: the physical challenges are matched with a shaving away of dignity and privacy, and the moments of exertion and thrill are interspersed with periods of calm reflection.
 Much like farming.

-I crew for my favorite skipper, my husband Jeff Linton.
-No need to take just my word for it.
-Here's one of the big honors.
+I often crew for my favorite skipper, my husband Jeff Linton.
+He's kind of a big deal, not to take my word for it...here's one of the big honors.